pohyz/TodoWebApi/README.md

 # TodoWebApi
-Web API for a Todo List Web App
+Web API for a Todo List Web App for learning purposes.